maryamghafarinia/maryamghafarinia.github.io/README.md

 ## 🚀 About Me

-With over **6 years of professional experience**, I'm a Senior Software Engineer specializing in full-stack development with a focus on front-end technologies.
-I'm passionate about driving product innovation and have a proven track record of leading projects that boost user engagement by 20% and reduce costs by 25%.
+With over **6 years of professional experience**, I'm a Senior Software Engineer specializing in full-stack development with expertise in React, TypeScript, Node.js, and AWS.
+I excel in microservices architecture, CI/CD processes, and accessibility implementation.
+Led comprehensive accessibility audits that increased site accessibility scores from 20% to 70%.
+Known for my collaborative approach, strong communication skills, and ability to mentor junior developers.

 ## 🛠️ Tech Stack